 11. Line 215: Is it necessary to do the five year averages?
 I think the CIs in the figures provide a clear enough illustration.
 Plus, due to temporal autocorrelation (line 216), the R2 values for the five-year averages are bogus since each observation is not independent.

-This is a fair point, we have removed the five-year averages.
+This is a fair point, we removed the five-year averages.

 12. Line 221: I’d call it ‘fire management class’ to avoid ambiguity.